 - After 30 minutes baking:

-- Bake another 50 minutes.
+- Bake another 45 minutes - set the kitchen timer!
 The top of the bread should become dark golden brown

 - Briefly remove the casserole from the oven (close the oven door!) and check the temperature of the center of the bread